 Predictably, the PLO is not happy about this new development.
 Saeb Erekat, a senior diplomat for the PLO, released his own statement in response:

 “This is yet another affirmation of the Trump Administration’s policy to collectively punish the Palestinian people, including by cutting financial support for humanitarian services including health and education.”

 Erekat also claimed that closing the PLO offices “shows that the US is willing to disband the international system in order to protect Israeli crimes and attacks against the land and people of Palestine as well as against peace and security in the rest of our region.”

 The Trump administration’s decision to shut down the PLO office is the latest in a series of actions designed to push the organization to make a genuine effort toward a peaceful solution with Israel.
 When the president announced that he was moving the U.S. embassy to Jerusalem, it sent a clear message to the Palestinian leadership: You are running out of time if you want a two-state solution.
 Cutting aid to the PLO also communicated that using U.S. funds to support terrorism is unacceptable.

 These actions are a significant departure from the previous administration that favored a strategy based on appeasement.
 This approach failed time and time again.

 Each time Israel has offered — and given — concessions, the Palestinian leadership has rejected them.
 Instead, they have responded with more violence and bloodshed.
 Of course, nobody can argue that Israel has behaved perfectly in this conflict, but it is arguable that Israel is the party that has made concrete moves toward peace.
 Trump’s predecessors used an ineffective strategy to foster peace in the region.
-Perhaps a more aggressive approach will help this administration succeed where others have failed.We value your comments!
-Please weigh in on our comment section below.
+Perhaps a more aggressive approach will help this administration succeed where others have failed.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com